A polynomial-time algorithm for estimating the partition function of the ferromagnetic Ising model on a regular matroid: Introduction

 The solution we adopt is to ``solve'' recursively only the smaller subproblem, say~$\calM_2$.
-Then we construct a constant size matroid~$\Ithree$ that is equivalent to $\calM_2$ in the context of any 3-sum.
+Then we construct a constant size matroid~$\Ithree$ that we show is equivalent to $\calM_2$ in the context of any 3-sum.
 We then glue $\Ithree$ onto~$\calM_1$, using the 3-sum operation, in place of~$\calM_2$.
-The matroid $\Ithree$ is small, just six elements, and has the property that forming the 3-sum with $\calM_1$ leaves $\calM_1$ unchanged as a matroid, though it acquires some new weights from~$\Ithree$.
+The matroid $\Ithree$ is both graphic and cographic and is small, having just six elements.
+Most significantly, it has the property that forming the 3-sum with $\calM_1$ leaves $\calM_1$ unchanged as a matroid, though it acquires some new weights from~$\Ithree$.
 (In a sense, $\Ithree$ is an identity for the 3-sum operation.)
 Then we just have to find the partition function of $\calM_1$ (with amended weights).
-Since we have four recursive calls on ``small'' subproblems, but only one on a ``large'' one, we achieve polynomially bounded running time.
+Since we have four recursive calls on ``small'' subproblems, but only one on a ``large'' one, we not only avoid infinite recursion but we achieve polynomially bounded running time.
 The fact that $\Ithree$ is able to simulate the behaviour of an arbitrary regular matroid in the context of a 3-sum is a fortunate accident of the specialisation to $q=2$.
-Since the existing algorithm for the graphic case also makes very particular use of the fact that $q=2$, one gets the impression that the Ising model has very special properties compared with the Potts model in general.
+Since the existing algorithm for the graphic case also makes particular use of the fact that $q=2$, one gets the impression that the Ising model has very special properties compared with the Potts model in general.